 Set Permissions lets a user create and edit permission rules for the data source.

 |Flows||View lets a user view the flow.||Download flow lets a user download the flow (as a TFLX).||

 Overwrite lets a user publish a flow and overwrite the published flow.

-Move lets a user move content between projects.
+Move lets a user move assets between projects.
 For more information, see Move content.

-Set Permissions lets a user create permission rules for the content.
+Set Permissions lets a user create permission rules for the asset.

 |Data Roles||View lets a user view data roles.||n/a||Overwrite lets a user publish data roles, overwrite published data roles, and edit published data roles' synonyms.|

 |Metrics||View lets a user view metrics.||n/a||Overwrite lets a user overwrite a metric and edit a metric's details.|

 |Ask Data Lenses||View lets a user see the lens.||n/a||Overwrite lets a user edit the lens.|